Types of Forest in India

 Montane Forest

-Montane forests refer to unique forest ecosystems commonly found in hilly or high-altitude regions.
+Montane forest refer to unique forest ecosystems commonly found in hilly or high-altitude regions.
 They are characterised by high rainfall, lower temperatures, and lush vegetation.
 These mountainous forests cover 3.5% of the total forest area and have rich and unique biodiversity.

 TemperatureBetween 11°C to 14°C